jukofyork/aiassistant/README.md

 ### Analysing File-Level Git Diffs

-The AI can also analsze file-level Git differences using the right-click context menu:
+The AI can also analyse file-level Git differences using the right-click context menu:

 ![Git Diff Analysis](website/file-git-diff.png?raw=true)